sujeetamberkar/DSA_PW_Skills/Pratice/Sorting/Part_2/Quick_Sort/Main_Code/Readme.md

 ### Step 3: Recursion
 - **Left Sub-array**: \[4, 1, 3, 2\]   (Start, Piviot -1)
 - **Left Sub-array**: \[4, 1, 3, 2\]   (Piviot +1, End)

+### Not stable
+-  There is no order followed

+### Application of Quick Sort
+  - 1) Internal SOrting
+  - 2) Quick Select
+  - 3) Whenever there is no need of stability